This article can also be found in the Premium Editorial Download "Storage magazine: Learning data retention lessons from Warner Bros.."

 A file is moved in the filesystem.
 Again, there are a few scenarios:

-an active filesystem, will data corruption affect directories?
+If we dump an active filesystem, will data corruption affect directories?

 Most of the details outlined for files also apply to directories.
 The one exception is that directories are dumped in Pass III instead of Pass IV, so the time frames for changes to directories will change.